 No one *doesn’t* like being happy and joyful.
-But these days (looking at you, 2020), getting the most joy out of each day is almost a matter of survival.
+But these days, getting the most joy out of each day is almost a matter of survival.
 Unfortunately, the most common sources of joy and coping mechanisms are out of reach for many of us.
 We can’t indulge in long-distance travel, unguarded mingling with friends near and far, going out to (bustling) bars, restaurants, and movies, workout classes sans masks.
 But there is a simple lifestyle habit that can help you feel more joy from the same things that are available, according to new research.

 The University of British Columbia researchers studied almost 2,000 subjects and discovered that after a night of shorter sleep, people respond more emotionally to stressful events the following day.
 These might be arguments, tensions, work and family stress, and even discrimination.
 (Ugh that we have to deal with all these, but this is the reality.)
 Previous research has shown that lack of resilience to stress increases inflammation and even the risk of premature death.

 Sleep-deprived subjects also didn’t find as much joy in positive events like getting a hug or spending time in nature.
 “We found that when a person sleeps less than their usual amount, they don’t have as much of a boost in positive emotions from their positive events,” Nancy Sin, the lead author of the study, says.
 Sin recommends at least seven hours of sleep a night for most adults.

 Something interesting is that adults with chronic health conditions gain an even larger joy-boosting benefit from sleep than healthy adults.
 So a good night’s sleep isn’t just a luxury for the wellness-obsessed—it’s even more critical for those whose baseline health is compromised.

 How I prioritize sleep for joy